Shaw Local

 “It’s just four years,” he said.

-Williams will find a familiar face at the academy this year with incoming freshman cadet and former teammate Ian Morris on base, though Morris is not necessarily recognizable, having lost his trademark beard and long locks.
+Williams will find a familiar face at the academy this year with incoming freshman cadet and former teammate Ian Morris on base, although Morris is not necessarily recognizable, having lost his trademark beard and long locks.

 “Yeah, no hair, no beard.
 Caught him out of crowd, but I also know what squad he was in,” Williams said.
 “I’ll help him out.
 I know he’ll be a little more restricted freshman year, but I’ll help him with certain stuff if he needs something off base.”